2021 WPW and AFSAM Rifle and Pistol Championships

-Fifty-three military teams gathered at the 50th Winston P. Wilson and 30th Armed Forces Skill at Arms Meeting Rifle and Pistol Championships hosted by the National Guard Marksmanship Training Center held at the Robinson Maneuver Training Center August 27 through September 3, 2020.
-(U.S. Army National Guard video by Sgt.
-Jovi Prevot
+Competitors check their targets during the Special Zero match of the 50th Winston P. Wilson and the 30th Armed Forces Skill at Arms Championships hosted by the National Guard Marksmanship Training Center at the Robinson Joint Maneuver Training Center August 28, 2021.
+(U.S. Army National Guard photo by Staff Sgt.
+Israel Sanchez)

 |Date Taken: